Neyromancer/cat_program/README.md

 -e - equivalent to -vE

--E - display $ at end of each line
++E - display $ at end of each line

 -v - show non-printing characters